Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Preliminaries

 The analytic Gaussian mechanism \cite{balle2018improving} follows the same procedure of the classic Gaussian mechanism (discussed in Definition \ref{def:def_GM}).
-It improves the classic Gaussian mechanism by directly calibrating the variance ($\sigma_A^2$) of the Gaussian noise via analytically solving an expression involving $\sigma_A$.
+It improves the classic Gaussian mechanism by directly calibrating the variance ($\sigma_A^2$) of the Gaussian noise via solving (\ref{eq:analytic-equation}) using binary search.
 The privacy guarantee of this mechanism is stated as follows.